alpha-martinez/js-review/README.md

-# js-review
+# JavaScript Review
-This is my review
+This is my review of JavaScript